liupeirong/MLOpsManufacturing/docs/observability/notification.md

+# Notification - Azure DevOps, Azure Machine Learning, and Cost Management
-This wiki page illustrates the overview of how to design notification.
+This document illustrates the overview of how to design notification.

 # Notification
 |Who|What|Where|How|Related document|